ni/nimble/packages/nimble-components/src/toggle-button-group/specs/README.md

 a custom implementation of `ControlValueAccessor`, because there is not an existing Angular `ControlValueAccessor` with the behavior we require.

-There are two options for form integration, and the choice will affect how the logic of the control is implemented.
+There are two options for form integration, and the choice will affect how the logic of the component is implemented.

 1. Form integration at the level of the `nimble-toggle-button-group` itself

     -   In this approach, the client would bind to the value of the `nimble-toggle-button-group`.
-    -   This is similar to the React MUI and Angular Material implementations for their button group controls.
+    -   This is similar to the React MUI and Angular Material implementations for their button group components.
     -   We would create a `ControlValueAccessor` directive with a selector to target `nimble-toggle-button-group`.
         -   We may be able to extend the `DefaultValueAccessor` for our directive, since the `value`